-- COVID-19: transport of vaccine doses to Pakistan and Uganda, transport of oxygen concentrators to Indonesia - Emergency transport of tents, medical equipment, medicines, etc. to help the population after Haiti earthquake - CEVA Logistics employees volunteered in China to help flood victims in Zhengzhou - In Thailand, voluntary distribution of school materials to students in difficulty, in partnership with the Wellington College International School in Bangkok - In Malaysia and Singapore, donations and delivery of food in electric vehicles
+- COVID-19: transport of vaccine doses to Pakistan and Uganda, transport of oxygen concentrators to Indonesia - Emergency transport of tents, medical equipment, medicines, etc. to help the population after Haiti earthquake - CEVA Logistics employees volunteered in China to help flood victims in Zhengzhou - CMA CGM Foundation supported associations organising collections and equipment purchases for recognised Lebanese NGOs by reserving space on Lebanese nospitals.

+In Thailand, voluntary distribution of school materials to students in difficulty in partnership with the Wellington College International School in Bang- - In Malaysia and Singapore, donations and delivery of food in electric vehicles